 The Company is exposed to interest rate risk on its floating-rate debt.
-The Company has entered into an interest rate swap agreement to effectively convert its floating-rate debt to a fixed-rate basis.
-The principal objective of this contract is to eliminate or reduce the variability of the cash flows in interest payments associated with the Company's floating-rate capital lease obligation, thus reducing the impact of interest rate changes on future interest payment cash flows.
-As of January 30, 2016, this agreement was not designated as a hedge for accounting purposes.
+The Company has entered into interest rate swap agreements to effectively convert its floating-rate debt to a fixed-rate basis.
+The principal objective of these contracts is to eliminate or reduce the variability of the cash flows in interest payments associated with the Company's floating-rate debt, thus reducing the impact of interest rate changes on future interest payment cash flows.
+The Company has elected to apply the hedge accounting rules in accordance with authoritative guidance for certain of these contracts.
+Changes in the fair value of interest rate swap agreements designated as cash flow hedges are recorded as a component of accumulated other comprehensive income (loss) within stockholders' equity and are amortized to interest expense over the term of the related debt.
+Periodically, the Company may also enter into interest rate swap agreements that are not designated as hedging instruments for accounting purposes.
 Changes in the fair value of interest rate swap agreements not designated as hedging instruments are reported in net earnings as part of other income and expense.